 Island County typically has a lower median household income than the state average.
-In 1989, Island County had an estimated 6.6 percent of its population below the poverty level, an estimated 4,719 persons, of that 1,995 were under the age of 18.
+In 1989, Island County had an estimated 6.6 percent of its population below the poverty level, which is an estimated 4,719 persons.
+Of that total, 1,995 were under the age of 18.